LLLiPhys/COMSOL/README.md

-### Modeling electronic and optical properties of low-dimensional semiconductors using COMSOL
+### Modeling electronic and optical properties of low-dimensional semiconductors using COMSOL and MATLAB

 - Electronic properties of semiconductor quantum dots